 Our program is one of only a handful nation-wide, with a robust translational and clinical research program.
 It has a strong track record of funding over the past 12 years.
 We have nationally-recognized practices in Robotics, Surgical Oncology/Reconstruction and Radiotherapy for Salivary Gland and Merkel Cell Cancer Programs.

 The head and neck multidisciplinary cancer care team ranks as one of the top in the nation.
 The team includes head and neck surgeons, reconstructive surgeons, dental surgeons, radiation oncologists, medical oncologists, and neuro-radiologists.
 Our clinicians offer patients the broadest menu of therapy options locally and regionally and the only team in the region offering the newest technique of transoral robotic-assisted surgery.
-Our clinical and basic science researchers at UW Medicine and Fred Hutchinson Cancer Research Center are identifying new ways to screen, diagnose and treat head and neck cancers.
+Our clinical and basic science researchers at UW Medicine and Fred Hutch Cancer Center are identifying new ways to screen, diagnose and treat head and neck cancers.

 This multidisciplinary research program has placed significant emphasis on the field of genomics, which has enormous potential in unlocking the root causes of head and neck cancer and allowing us translate these findings to clinical care.
 Toward this goal, we have become national leaders in discovering molecular fingerprints that can help physicians determine which cancers are more aggressive than others to help guide oncologists stratify therapies.
 Over this period of time, we have written numerous publications demonstrating the proof-of-principle that head and neck cancer can be sub classified on the basis of gene aberrations and that these can inform patient survival.